iamsuryasonar/webdev-notes/javascript.md

 }
 console.log(blockScopedVariable);  // Error: blockScopedVariable is not defined
 ```
+### Q. Lexical scope?
+-> Lexical scope refers to the scope where a variable or identifier is defined.

 ### Q. Scope chaining or lexical scoping?
 ->
 when a variable is not declared within the current scope of a function, the JavaScript engine will look for the variable in outer scopes.
 This behaviour is known as "lexical scoping" or "scope chaining."

 In your example: